 Premium comes standard with leather upholstery, a multi-function steering wheel, a panoramic sunroof, a 12-way power driver's seat, a ten-speaker stereo system, a driver information system integrated into the instrument cluster, a rear-view camera, a 90-day trial subscription to SiriusXM Satellite Radio, Bluetooth connectivity, a SD card slot, park assist, heated mirror and washer nozzles, automatic wipers and headlights, Xenon headlights, LED tail lamps and power mirrors.

 Stepping up to Premium plus adds 18", 10-spoke wheels, power-adjustable heated side mirrors and washer nozzles, an auto-dimming rear-view mirror, heated front seats and keyless entry and start.

 Prestige builds upon the first two trims with S line exterior trim, MMI navigation with Audi Connect, an upgraded sound system built by Bang & Olufsen, adaptive cruise control, active lane assist, and LED headlights.

 A full Sport package is available, which includes the sport suspension, sport seats, drive select and an upgraded steering wheel.
 The stand-alone sport suspension option is still available as well.

 All A3 Cabriolets regardless of trim level and engine come standard with driver and front passenger airbags, knee airbags as well as front and rear side airbags.

 The list of electronic driving aids includes Multi-Collision Brake (MCB), traction control (ASR), electronic stability control (ESC) and Electronic Brake-pressure Distribution (EBD).

-The A3 Cabriolet's closest drop-top competitor is the BMW 2 Series convertible.
+The convertible segment is shrinking, so the A3 Cabriolet's closest drop-top competitor is the BMW 2 Series convertible.